B’nei Mitzvah Program

 The Bat/Bar Mitzvah child at The Temple leads part of the Saturday Shabbat service and reads or chants the Torah and Haftarah portion and blessings for that particular Shabbat.
 Reading the Torah and Haftarah is an honor and a privilege, but it is also a challenge.
 It requires knowledge of the Hebrew language and an understanding of sections of our sacred texts.
 It also affords the students an opportunity to take an adult role in the synagogue and the Jewish community.

 Bar/Bat Mitzvah, therefore, is a rite of sacred passage and not a culmination.
 At The Temple we view the Bat or Bar Mitzvah as the ceremonial moment that points to continued growth and education.
 The Jewish child of thirteen is welcomed into the adult Jewish community and is given the honor of reading Torah and Haftarah, marking the next stage in his or her Jewish studies and commitment toward Confirmation.
 We expect every child to fulfill the commitment of continuing his/her Reform Jewish education with Confirmation, at the end of the tenth grade.
-The Rabbis, teachers and lay leaders at The Temple stand ready to guide your family through the process leading to your child becoming a Bar or Bat Mitzvah, and celebrate with you on the occasion of this simcha.
+The Clergy, teachers and lay leaders at The Temple stand ready to guide your family through the process leading to your child becoming a Bar or Bat Mitzvah, and celebrate with you on the occasion of this simcha.

 Please direct financial questions or concerns to Craig Goldstein, Executive Director: